richchapler/AzureSolutionsDocumentation/docs/DataFactory_Debugging.md

 ---

-## Analyzing Failures Using Logs and KQL
+## Analyzing Failures

-To effectively troubleshoot failures in Azure Data Factory (ADF), you can simulate errors in your pipeline runs and then query the logs using KQL (Kusto Query Language).
-This section demonstrates how to intentionally trigger failures and analyze them using Log Analytics.
+This section demonstrates how to effectively troubleshoot failures, by: 1) simulating errors and 2) querying the logs using Kusto Query Language (KQL)

-### 1. Cluster Failures
+### Example 1: Cluster Failures

 #### Simulating Failure
 To simulate a cluster failure: